Southern bristle tyrant: Breeding

 The southern bristle tyrant's breeding season has not been fully defined but appears to span at least from July to October.
 Its nest is a globe with a short entrance tunnel near its top.
 It is made from live moss held together with spider web, lined with seed floss, and attached to a mossy tree trunk.
 The clutch is two eggs.
 The incubation period, time to fledging, and details of parental care are not known.

 Vocalization

 The southern bristle tyrant's song is an "extr. high, energetic, strident, rattling 'vrrrrrjeh' trill" lasting one or two seconds.

 Status

-The IUCN has assessed the southern bristle tyrant as Near Threatened.
+The IUCN has assessed the southern bristle tyrant as Least Concern.
 Its population size is not known and is believed to be decreasing.
 "Agricultural conversion and deforestation for mining and plantation production historically threatened its lowland habitats.
 Current key threats are urbanisation, industrialisation, agricultural expansion, colonisation and associated road-building."
 The results of a study published in 2015 "indicated that the Southern Bristle-Tyrant may lose 40% of its potential distribution under scenarios of global warming".